Baron-von-Riedesel/Jemm/Readme.txt

             if the standard handler doesn't work.
 Currently it does nothing.
  B=xxxx     specify lowest segment address for EMS banking (default=4000,
             min=1000).
- D=nnn      this option will set the size of the DMA buffer to &lt;nnn&gt; kB.
+ D=nnn      this option will set the size of the DMA buffer to <nnn> kB.
             The default size is 64 kB, max size is 128 kB.
 Will always be rounded up to next 4 kB.
  EMX        option to prevent EMX DOS extender from quickly terminating with
-            message "out of memory (RM)" on machines with large amounts of RAM (&gt; 256 MB).
+            message "out of memory (RM)" on machines with large amounts of RAM (> 256 MB).
 This is optionally because it makes Jemm behave not fully VCPI compliant, but shouldn't hurt usually.
  FASTBOOT   option might allow a fast reboot.
 There is no guarantee that it
             will work, though, see hints in "Troubleshooting".